 The following requirement defines the technical criteria for a system to achieve ISASecure SSA certification.
 It references several SSA program specifications.
-In particular, [SSA-310] defines requirements on a certifier for carrying out SRT, and criteria for passing this element of the certification.
-[SSA-311] contains a list of functional security requirements by capability security level that must be assessed for each security zone.
+In particular, [SSA-311] contains a list of functional security requirements by capability security level that must be assessed for each security zone.
 [SDLA-312] contains a list of requirements on the system development and maintenance process and related artifacts that must be assessed.
 Validation activities for compliance with these requirements include documentation review, inspection, and in some cases, independent test.

-Requirement ISASecure_SY.R7 - Criteria for granting an initial certification
+Requirement ISASecure\SY.R16 - Criteria for granting an initial certification